kyoriku/sql-zoo/README.md

 *SQL Query Exercises from SQLZoo*

 ## Overview
 This repository contains a collection of SQL query exercises from [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial), a free online platform for learning SQL.
 These exercises cover a variety of SQL concepts, including filtering records, using aggregate functions, joining tables, and more.
-The exercises are designed to help strengthen SQL skills and deepen understanding of SQL syntax and querying techniques.
+The exercises are designed to help strengthen SQL skills and solidify knowledge of SQL syntax and querying techniques.

 ## Contents
 Each file in this repository covers specific SQL concepts and exercises:

+1. **select_basics.sql**: Introduction to basic SQL queries, including selecting data, using `WHERE` clauses, and filtering results based on conditions.
+2. **where_filters**.sql: Exercises focused on filtering records using various SQL conditions like `IN`, `BETWEEN`, and `LIKE`.
+3. **select_names.sql**: Querying exercises involving string pattern matching using `LIKE` for selecting country names based on specific patterns and conditions.
+4. **select_quiz.sql**: A series of quiz-like exercises designed to test and reinforce understanding of basic SQL queries and result predictions.
+5. **select_from_world.sql**: Queries using the world table to practice basic `SELECT` statements and filtering records by attributes like population, area, and GDP.

 ## Getting Started

 ### Prerequisites
 To run these SQL queries, you need access to a SQL-compatible database.
+Note that this repository does not include any databases, so you will need to set one up yourself.
 You can use platforms like [SQLZoo](https://sqlzoo.net/wiki/SQL_Tutorial) for practice or set up a local database using [MySQL](https://www.mysql.com/), [PostgreSQL](https://www.postgresql.org/), or any other relational database management system (RDBMS).

 ### Usage
 Clone this repository to your local machine using the following command: